OpenStack dashboard overview

 What is OpenStack?

-OpenStack overview dashboard
+OpenStack dashboard metrics breakdown

-Nova, Neutron, and Keystone counters
+Nova, Neutron, and Keystone status

 Nova server metrics